cielecki/day-composer/README.md

 An AI assistant that can help you with various tasks in Obsidian, with customizable modes.

 ## Installation

-For the most up-to-date installation instructions, please refer to the [docs/INSTALL.md](docs/INSTALL.md) guide.
+For the most up-to-date installation instructions, please refer to the [docs/installation.md](docs/installation.md) guide.

-## Usage
+## User Guide

-For detailed usage instructions, please refer to the [docs/USAGE.md](docs/USAGE.md) guide.
+For detailed usage instructions, please refer to the [docs/user-guide.md](docs/user-guide.md) guide.

 ## Development